richie0866/Rostruct/docs/getting-started/execution-model.md

 	* Assets/
 		* Character.rbxm <small>(Model)</small>

-We can write `MyController.lua` as such:
+We can get assets in `MyController.lua` with this code:

 ```lua
 -- MyProject/Controllers/MyController.lua